 Each document has a library for documents and their sub-documents, all of which can be colour-coded and kept in folders if you want.
 There's also a library for research notes.
-And Scrivener's split-screen mode allows you to have the document you're working on on one half of the screen with your research notes above or below.
+And Scrivener's split-screen mode allows you to have the document you're working on open in one half of the screen, with your research notes above or below.
 The corkboard view allows you to see how documents and sub-documents relate to each other and, if you prefer, a separate viewing mode organises them in outline form.

 You can create a synopsis for documents which is stored with the document, as well as adding keywords and other metadata.
 Another panel allows you to add references and another makes it straightforward to take a snapshot of a document and roll back to it later, if you want.

 Once you're ready, the Compile feature makes it easy to pull all the documents and sub-documents in a project together ready for printing or export, including to the Kindle eBook format.
 There's also an iOS version, too, so you can create on the go.